huszy/preact-google-recaptcha/README.md

 The component also has some utility functions that can be called.

 - `getResponse()` returns the value of the captcha field
+- `execute()` executes the invisible captcha, you will get the response back from the `onChange` callback.

 [travis.url]: https://travis-ci.org/huszy/preact-google-recaptcha